 What does the church of the future look like, or at least the church of the next 3 – 18 months?

 I believe there are many aspects to this opportunity for change but I want to focus on a single one in this blog.
-Keath has been speaking for years now about turning the church inside out, about the church existing for the sake of it’s “not yet” members and about the church not having walls.
-There were numerous dreams & prophetic words shared around our week of prayer and fasting in Feb this year about church meetings without walls, city’s without walls, people streaming in and God alone being the protective wall around his people.
+Keath has been speaking for years now about turning the church inside out, about the church existing for the sake of its “not yet” members, and about the church not having walls.
+There were numerous dreams & prophetic words shared around our week of prayer and fasting in Feb this year about church meetings without walls, cities without walls, people streaming in and God alone being the protective wall around his people.

-Thought It’s not going to happen by accident.
+It’s not going to happen by accident.
 It’s going to require thinking, dreaming & planning.
-Who should I invite?
+Whom should I invite?
 Who might be interested?
 How many can I handle?
 How might it work?
 What could it look like?

 This won’t be done by planning and human endeavour alone but through prayer and God’s Spirit.
-Kingston Vineyard Church divided their people up into prayer triplets at the start of lockdown for their own support and discipleship.
-However they asked each person in a triplet to identify 2-3 other people who don’t yet know Jesus that they could be praying for.
-If even 1 of each of those trios comes to know Jesus, we’d probably call that revival stats!
+Kingston Vineyard Church divided their people up into prayer triplets at the start of lock-down for their own support and discipleship.
+However, they asked each person in a triplet to identify 2-3 other people who don’t yet know Jesus that they could be praying for.
+If even one of each of those trios comes to know Jesus, we’d probably call that revival stats!
 One thing is certain, if we aren’t praying for the people none of the other stuff will happen either.